Neimhin/scalable-project-3-group-17/INSTALL.md

 ### cryptography
-installing the pip `cryptography` library depends on having an installion of the rust compiler
+When running on a raspberry pi the python `cryptography` library won't install unless you have the rust compiler installed.

-follow the instructions no the rustup website to [install rust](https://rustup.rs/)
+Follow the instructions on the rustup website to [install rust](https://rustup.rs/).

-source your .bashrc to make sure rust is on your path:
+Source your .bashrc to make sure `rustc` is on your path:
 `source ~/.bashrc`

+### install the python dependencies
-`pip install cryptography`
+`pip install -f requirements.txt`